te427/redhall/README.md

   - do this between regions instead of cells?
 - ~~add common topics to character interaction~~
 - clean up dialogue manager into common, finer tuned methods
+- add notifications to the UI (i.e. on item pickup)

 ### Larger Items
 - add world map